0

 Description

-This Grade 7-8 science worksheet provides a comprehensive review of the human digestive system by challenging students to match 13 specific organs with their physiological functions.
-By connecting anatomical diagrams to descriptive text, learners solidify their understanding of how subsystems interact to process nutrients and maintain homeostasis.
-It is an effective tool for reinforcing biological vocabulary.
+This Grade 7-8 science worksheet reviews the human digestive system by matching 13 organs with their physiological functions.
+By connecting anatomical diagrams to text, learners understand how subsystems interact to process nutrients.
+It is an effective tool for reinforcing biological vocabulary and anatomical recognition.

 At a Glance